mark-akturatech/archon-c64/INTERESTING.md

 ## Game play

-- Press `Q` will quit the current game and return back to the options setting page.
+- Press `Q` will quit the current game and return back to the options setting.
 - The initial strength of each icon is shown below (address `$8AB3`):
   ```
   UC, WZ, AR, GM, VK, DJ, PH, KN, BK, SR, MC, TL, SS, DG, BS, GB, AE, FE, EE, WE